Author: Don Grissom

 Page Numbers: 123,124

 2012 was a great year, with many RC Combat events across the country.
-After many years of decline, Combat participation has begun to stabilize.
+After years of decline, Combat participation has begun to stabilize.

 This past year featured 45 contests flown across the country, totaling 4,493 rounds.
 Texas again had the year's highest scores.
 Of the pilots participating, 86% flew Slow Survivable Combat (SSC), which continues to be the most popular event.
 With the addition of Gnat this year, we hope to see new pilots participating because the Gnat airplanes are simple to build and fly.